When is 13 Reasons Why season 4 released? What’s going to happen?

-Word: accommodates spoilers for 13 Causes Why season three – DO NOT READ till you have got watched the newest episodes
+Observe: comprises spoilers for 13 Causes Why season three – DO NOT READ till you’ve watched the most recent episodes

 It’s maybe Netflix’s most controversial collection, however there’s extra to return from 13 Causes Why following the launch of its third season in August 2019.